 The deltoids, or shoulder muscles, consist of three heads each of which contributes to the appearance of making you look wider and more muscular.
 The three heads include posterior (rear) deltoids, lateral (side) deltoids and anterior (Front) deltoids.
 But it’s important to know how to train each head to get the most results possible and it takes a lot of focused training to accomplish this.

 Now, since we’re focusing on the lateral head, the cable width grip upright row is an effective exercise which not only hits the side delts but the trapezius muscles get stimulated as well.
 The constant tension from using cables makes this movement a great choice for those with a little more training experience.

 In this Exercise

-- Your main Target muscle worked out: Lateral Deltoid
+- Target Muscle Group: Lateral Deltoid

 - Mechanics: Compound

-- Hold for a count of two.
+- Hold for a couple of seconds.

 - Slowly lower the weight back down to starting position.

 - You can use a barbell for this movement.